 She fell in love with you because when you had an amazing day at work while she came home with a terrible day at work and you didn’t say a word about your amazing day, instead you sat and listen to her awful day.

 All these things look small and simple, yet it brings a huge impact on your relationship.
 If you don’t believe me, ask your partner.

-It could be because of your bad habits you’re having a hard time in a relationship, or it could be because of your bad habits he pulls away from you.
+It could be because of your bad habits you’re having a hard time in a relationship and make him pulls away from you.

 People are not born with natural good habits in a relationship, nevertheless, it’s still can be learned and mastered if you recognized the needs.
 It takes time and effort to develop them.